acl2018/acl2018-website/_call_for_papers/main.md

 material.
 Authors should refer to the contents of the supplementary material in the paper submission, so that reviewers interested in these supplementary details will know where to look.

+**Note**: The supplementary material does not form part of the paper, does not count towards page limit and should not be included in the "Appendix" section of the ACL template (despite the unfortunate wording).
+The "container" for supplementary materials is a separate document, and these materials should be submitted using an appropriate field on the review form.

+#### Anonymity

 As the reviewing will be blind, papers must not include authors’ names and affiliations.
 Furthermore, self-references that reveal the author’s